xcp-ng/xcp-ng-org/docs/storage/storage.md

 1. Create a small disk first: `xe vdi-create type=user sm-config:type=raw virtual-size=1GiB sr-uuid=<SR_UUID> name-label=test`
 2. Extend it with `lvextend -L+5T /dev/VG_<whateverUUID>/LV-<VDI_UUID>`
-3. Rescan SR
+3. Rescan <abbr title="Storage Repository">SR</abbr>

 :::warning
 You won't be able to live migrate storage on this disk or snapshot it anymore.
 Outside of this, it will work very well.
 :::

-### SMAPIv3: the future
+### <abbr title="Storage Manager API">SMAPI</abbr>v3: the future

-`SMAPIv1` is the historical storage interface, and now a big spaghetti monster.
-That's why Citrix decided to create a new one, called `SMAPIv3`: it's far more flexible, and also support (partially) the `qcow2` format.
+<abbr title="Storage Manager API">SMAPI</abbr>v1 is the historical storage interface, and now a big spaghetti monster.
+That's why Citrix decided to create a new one, called <abbr title="Storage Manager API">SMAPI</abbr>v3: it's far more flexible, and also support (partially) the `qcow2` format.
 This format has the same concepts as VHD, but without its limitations.

 Also, the storage API is far more agnostic and the code is better.
 So what's the catch?
-Problem is there's no Open Source implementation of `SMAPIv3`, also the current API state isn't really complete (doesn't support a lot of features).
+Problem is there's no Open Source implementation of <abbr title="Storage Manager API">SMAPI</abbr>v3, also the current API state isn't really complete (doesn't support a lot of features).
 However, XCP-ng team is working on it too, because it's clearly the future!

 ## 🪄 Coalesce